-After this, click into the Red, Green or Blue values or the Web Color field and directly enter the prefered replacement colors (this will not change your CMYK or LAB values).
-Generally speaking changing the selected color will change all other colors, chnaging the other colors will not change your selected color.
+After this, click into the Red, Green, or Blue values or use the Web Color field to directly enter the preferred replacement colors (this will not change your CMYK or LAB values).
+Generally speaking, changing the selected color will change all other colors, but changing the other colors will not change your selected color.
 The color wheel is bound to the sRGB color type only.

-The slider on the bottom adjusts the opacity, or in the case of a Spot Color, controls the tint of the color.
+The slider on the bottom adjusts the opacity, or in the case of a Spot color, controls the tint of the color.

 Another option is to edit the selected color swatch directly from the selector.
 Just select the Pen icon and the color dialogue will open.
 Here you can alter every aspect of the color including the name.
-Note that this will not create a new color swatch even if you change the name.
+Note that this will not create a new color swatch (even if you change the name).

 Right-click on a color swatch to open the Colors Context menu.
 From here you can access several useful functions:

-One can create groups to organize color swatches by pressing the Add Color Group icon .
+You can create groups to organize color swatches by pressing the Add Color Group icon .

 Note that Buyer Side colors are not limited to this group.
-Essentially, every group can be selected to be available to Buyers.
+Essentially, every group can be selected to be available to buyers.

 Color schemes are a powerful option in Printess that can be used to define several possible appearances for the same design.

 For this, a designer can define several colors which appear throughout the document in different variations.
 Just create several groups which will hold the variations.
-The names of the groups will be what is selected by the Buyer later on.
+The names of the groups will be what is selected by the buyer later on.

 Now we can create or copy and alter all the colors of the color scheme again under the same name and put them into their respective groups like so: